A CF-18 Hornet forces.gc.ca

 - Gain enough information to make the next decision, not to plan the next five years.
 The world is changing too quickly to make decisions that far out.

-Craig Haney holds an Masters degree from University of Waterloo in Entrepreneurship and has been leading the charge for corporate innovation in Canada for almost 10 years.
+Craig Haney holds a Masters degree from University of Waterloo in Entrepreneurship and has been leading the charge for corporate innovation in Canada for almost 10 years.
 His work with Canadian Tire Innovations helped launch the corporate innovation program at Communitech.
+Currently Craig is the Vice President of Europro, a large real estate developer in Ontario.